yiwhap/fitSloth/README.md

 ### Editing the UI

-Edit `ui/index.html`, save the file, and refresh the browser (Cmd+R on macOS).
+Edit `ui/index.html`, save the file, and refresh the browser (Cmd+R on macOS; Ctrl+R on Windows).
 The server reads this file on each page request and disables caching, but does not automatically reload an already-open page.
 The static comparison report at `outputs/compare/index.html` is a separate page.

 Startup prints the local URL on its own line and the exact HTML path.
-Click the URL in terminals that support links (some require Cmd+click).
+Click the URL in terminals that support links (often Cmd+click on macOS or Ctrl+click in Windows Terminal).
 To open the default browser automatically:

 ```bash